airtai/faststream/docs/docs/en/getting-started/middlewares/index.md

         return await super().after_processed(exc_type, exc_val, exc_tb)
 ```

-These methods should be overwritten only in a broker-level middlewares.
+These methods should be overridden only in a broker-level middlewares.

 ```python
 Broker(middlewares=[MyMiddleware])
 ```

-Also, you can use `BaseMiddlewares` inheritors as a [router](../routers/index.md)-level dependencies as well (they will be aplied only to created by this router objects):
+Also, you can use `BaseMiddleware` inheritors as [router](../routers/index.md)-level dependencies as well(they will be applied only to objects created by this router):

 ```python
 BrokerRouter(middlewares=[MyMiddleware])